Goethalsia meiantha: Taxonomy

 The genus was first described and published in Repert.
 Spec.
 Nov.
 Regni Veg.
 Vol.13 on page 313 in 1914, and then the species was first described and published in Notizbl.
 Bot.
 Gart.
 Berlin-Dahlem Vol.9 on page 815 in 1926.

 It was originally placed within the Tiliaceae family, and some sources still class it within that family.
 It was then placed in the Flacourtiaceae family, before that was dismantled in 1975.
 It was then placed within the family of Malvaceae alongside Luehea Willd..
-DNA sequencing then further narrowed down its origin and placed it among the grewioids".
+DNA sequencing then further narrowed down its origin and placed it among the "grewioids".

 It has a close relationship with Colona Cav. (also within the subfamily Grewioideae) but with enough differences such as in the epicalyx to make it a different genus.

 Range and habitat

 It is native range is the neotropics, from Central America to Venezuela.
-It is also found in the countries of Colombia, Costa Rica, Honduras, Nicaragua and Panamá.
+It is also found in the countries of Colombia, Costa Rica, Honduras, Nicaragua and Panama.